angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 }
 ```

-__Heureka!__
+__Eureka!__

 For your convenience, just click [this link](http://bit.ly/2t4dzTw) to place your first GraphQL query.
 Go ahead!
-Play with the API and request also a `description` and a `rating`.
+Play with the API and also request a `description` and a `rating`.
 That's neat, isn't it?

 Up until now, we have been using a shorthand syntax where we omit both the query keyword and the query name.
-We shouldn't do this in a real-live app.
+We shouldn't do this in a real-life app.
-On the one hand it is generally a bad practice make the code ambiguous.
+On the one hand it is generally bad practice make the code ambiguous.
 On the other hand we will also get in concrete tooling-trouble later on, because without a name it is hard to generate a type for that anonymous query (see [#372](https://github.com/dotansimha/graphql-code-generator/issues/372)).

-Let's fix the snipped to the full syntax version:
+Let's fix this snippet to:

 ```
 query BooksAndAuthors {